zenml-io/zenml/docs/book/getting-started/zenml-pro/organization.md

 - Give your tenant a name and click on the "Create Tenant" button
     ![Image showing the create tenant modal](../../.gitbook/assets/new_tenant_modal.png)

-The tenant will be created in some time and added to your organization.
+The tenant will then be created and added to your organization.
 In the meantime, you can already get started with setting up your environment for the onboarding experience.

 The image below shows you how the overview page looks like when you are being onboarded.
 Follow the instructions on the screen to get started.